CAPEL HISTORY TRAIL

 No. 3 - The King's Head pub

-The former King's Head pub building is probably the saddest loss and now certainly greatest eyesore in Five Oak Green.
-Believed to have been first opened in 1823, it has been closed since 2017 and damaged by fire in 2019.
+The former King's Head pub building is one of our saddest historical losses and now certainly greatest eyesore in Five Oak Green.
+Believed to have been first opened in 1823, it has been closed since 2017 and was damaged by fire in December 2019.
+The first floor was then removed as the building was declared structurally unsound.

-The photographs above and below probably date from the 1920s.
-The one above showing that it was at that point operated by Style and Winch Limited who were a brewer formed by the merger of the A F Style and Company brewery of Maidstone with the Edwards Winch and Sons brewery of Chatham in 1899.
-This created a business with 365 public houses.
-Style and Winch were themselves taken over by Barclay, Perkins and Company in 1929 who operated 600 pubs.
+The photographs above and below most probably date from the late 1920s and show the addition of the brick frontage which was likely built in the five years before the First World War.
+The image above showing that it was at that point operated by Style and Winch Limited who were a brewer formed by the merger of the A F Style and Company brewery of Maidstone with the Edward Winch and Sons brewery of Chatham in 1899.
+This created a business with 365 tied public houses across Kent.
+Style and Winch were themselves taken over by Barclay, Perkins and Company in 1929 who operated 600 tied pubs.
+The Maidstone brewery ceased operation in 1965 and was subsequently demolished.

 The picture below was taken in 2011.